Rampart (film): Filming

+Release

+Rampart premiered at the Toronto Film Festival on September 10, 2011.
+It was subsequently acquired by Millennium Entertainment, who released the film for one week in late November in New York City and LA in order to qualify for Academy Awards consideration.
+It was later given a limited theatrical release on February 10, 2012.

 Marketing

 The marketing team behind Rampart posted controversial posters in several major U.S. cities before the film was released.
 They showed Harrelson's character, Officer Dave Brown, beating a man with a baton.
 The posters stated "I Work For You" and were meant to look like street art posters.
-Oren Moverman, the director of Rampart, said one of the producers had been "searching for an image that would be thought-provoking and challenging, not an indictment of a cop but rather a communal approach to the idea of policing, the idea that maybe when cops do bad things it's more of a reflection of society and what it is willing to tolerate, rather than the fault of one bad apple or an institutional problem.
+Moverman said one of the producers had been "searching for an image that would be thought-provoking and challenging, not an indictment of a cop but rather a communal approach to the idea of policing, the idea that maybe when cops do bad things it's more of a reflection of society and what it is willing to tolerate, rather than the fault of one bad apple or an institutional problem.
 If they work for us, could it be they are us?"

-Harrelson conducted several interviews to promote the film.
-In one interview with "The Playlist," Harrelson indicated "I had a period where I saw an early cut of the movie and didn't go for it, mainly because it was so different from the script and what we shot."
-Harrelson also lost significant weight to prepare for the role.
-During the same interview, he stated "I lost 30 pounds and a part of it was that I felt like he would have this relationship to food which is very similar to his relationship with women."
-Harrelson's take on the character was the following: "He can't really accept love, and if the food were representative of love.
-It's his inability to take that affection and nourishment."
-He went on to say about the character he played, "I would say if one emotion that is most at play with Dave Brown it would be paranoia.
-So that emotion was kind of with me quite a bit during the filming."